8 Signs of ADHD in Women

 Women and girls being misdiagnosed or not diagnosed with ADHD are in part because the condition is traditionally thought to mostly affect men, but also because there is a tendency for women to generally display symptoms that are less obvious or socially disruptive than men.

-Here is a list of five symptoms of ADHD that many women who are diagnosed with ADHD often have.
+Here is a list of 8 symptoms of ADHD that many women who are diagnosed with ADHD often have.

 1. Disorganization